Non-Recourse vs. Recourse Loans

 Non-recourse loans are available in the form of credit card debt, auto loans, and most home mortgages.
 Any government-backed debt is required to be a non-recourse structured loan.

-On the other hand, a recourse loan is a type of secured debt, which means that the default amount is secured by the collateral and, if necessary, the borrower's assets.
+On the other hand, a recourse loan is a type of secured debt, which means that the collateral secures the default amount and, if necessary, the borrower’s assets.
 Therefore, the lender has the right to seize more than the collateral to compensate for the default amount.

 Of course, if the unpaid loan amount is less than or equal to that of the collateral, the lender can simply liquidate the collateral to settle the transaction.
 However, recourse debt is structured so a lender has rights beyond the collateral if needed.

-Most lenders prefer to give out recourse loans as it protects them from the worst-case scenario, although seizing assets tends to be a hassle.
+Most lenders prefer to give out recourse loans to protect them from the worst-case scenario, although seizing assets is a hassle.
 Therefore, common types of recourse loans, similar to non-recourse loans, include auto loans, credit card debt, and home mortgages.

 Further, short-term debt provided for funding real estate also usually happens to be recourse debt.